ITClubPulchowk/First-Contribution/2023/assignments/fiesty-cushion/fiesty-cushion.md

     **Description** :

-        Copies an existing repository from a remote source (GitHub) to your local machine.
+        Copies an existing repository from a remote source (eg. GitHub) to your local machine.

     **Examples**: